emcon33/Virtualization-on-ROSA/readme.md

 #6 Check your Console for worker building status it will show “creating” 0/2 until complete.
 Takes about 45 min.
 This is visible under the Admin Main conosole in Compute, Machine Set.

+Use Compute, Machine Set to check on worker add status.
+This will take approx 30-45min.
 <p align="left">
   <a href="#"><img src="./worker_add_status.jpg" width="600"></a> <br />
   <em>